yelamanchili-murali/build-your-first-agent-with-azure-ai-agent-service-workshop/docs/docs/introduction-self-guided.md

 The preferred way to run this workshop is using GitHub Codespaces.
 This option provides a pre-configured environment with all the tools and resources needed to complete the workshop.

-Select the **Open in GitHub Codespaces** to open the project in GitHub Codespaces.
+Select **Open in GitHub Codespaces** to open the project in GitHub Codespaces.

 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://codespaces.new/microsoft/build-your-first-agent-with-azure-ai-agent-service-workshop){:target="_blank"}